-Grants/Work-Study/Student Loans: CLCC participates in the Federal and State Student Aid programs, such as, Pell grant, Academic Competitiveness grant (ACG), Federal Supplemental Education Opportunity grant (FSEOG), MTAG, MESG, HELP, LEAP, Federal work-study, Federal Stafford loans and Parent Plus loans.
+Grants/Work-Study/Student Loans: Copiah-Lincoln Community College participates in the Federal and State Student Aid programs, such as, Pell grant, Federal Supplemental Education Opportunity grant (FSEOG), MTAG, MESG, HELP, Federal work-study, Federal Direct loans and Parent Plus loans.
+Students must have a high school diploma or GED to receive federal or state aid.

-A complete listing of all financial aid programs available along with required applications can be found at www.colin.edu/financialaid and in the Copiah-Lincoln Community College Student Handbook.
-Only applicants who have been accepted for admission to the college will be considered for financial assistance.
+A complete listing of all financial aid programs available along with required applications can be found at www.colin.edu/financial-aid and in the Copiah-Lincoln Community College Student Handbook.
+Only applicants who have been accepted for admission to the College will be considered for financial assistance.